NEET Physics Ray Optics and Optical Instruments Notes

 Scattering is proportional to \(\frac{1}{\lambda^4}\).

-Standard value of near point of human eye is D = 25 cm.
+The standard value of the near point of the human eye is D = 25 cm.

-Magnification produced by simple microscope when image is produced at near point,
+Magnification is produced by a simple microscope when the image is produced at a near point,

 NEET Physics Ray Optics and Optical Instruments Magnification produced by simple microscope